 I don’t find anything wrong with that as long as you are aware of it.

 A paint color with more depth to it has a better chance of standing up to the sun.
-For example, a paint color like Stonington Gray.
+For example, a paint color like Stonington Gray or Coventry Gray.
 It has a good amount of depth to it.
 It will still look lighter in the direct sun, however, it won’t wash out as much as a near neutral.

 LOOKING FOR MORE EXTERIOR PAINT COLORS?
 CHECK THESE OUT: